AgungHari/TinyBERT-Enhanced-Chat-System-for-Mobile-Legends/README.md

 ## Result

-At this moment, the results I have obtained are quite satisfying with the following outcomes:
+The results I have obtained are quite satisfying with the following outcomes (note that this project is still in development) :

 Accuracy: 0.90118